charliezye/charlie-vault/Work/Completed Stuff/Leetcode Practice.md

 - Missed one detail of algorithm in that if have >2, prev value would still change, so not quite fibonacci
 - Got flustered and thought had done completely wrong when almost had most optimal solution

+##### 219. Contains Duplicate II
+- Totally misread problem
+- Had right idea with hashset
+- Hashset add will return true if added and false if it's a duplicate so can use this to my advantage

+##### 12. Integer to Roman
+- Use log10 + 1 for finding number of digits in int
+-

 ---
 ---